 Zia Formation.
 Looking east from 35 37.693N 106 42.095W

 The Zia Formation disappears in the area west of Cochiti Pueblo, buried under younger deposits of the Cochiti Formation.

-The Tesuque Formation is the main Santa Fe Group formation in the
+The Tesuque Formation is the chief Santa Fe Group formation in

-Espanola Basin.
-It lies atop the Abiquiu Formation and its age is
+the Espanola Basin.
+It lies atop the Abiquiu Formation and its age

 thickness, it was originally divided into five members, which